Taiwan scrambles for vaccines as domestic COVID-19 cases rise | Health

 Moderna and AstraZeneca did not immediately respond to requests for comment.
 Taiwan President Tsai Ing-wen said last week more vaccines would be arriving from next month, though she gave no details.
 Domestically developed vaccines are also due by July.

-Health Minister Chen Shih-Chung told reporters on Monday that there was "no new progress" to report on the arrival of more vaccines.
+Health Minister Chen Shih-chung told reporters on Monday that there was "no new progress" to report on the arrival of more vaccines but lots more would gradually be coming.
+He also gave no details.
 One government official, speaking on condition of anonymity, told Reuters the issue of vaccines was both "sensitive and confidential", which was why few details had been made public.

 HOPES Taiwan's main opposition Kuomintang party has called for more transparency on when vaccines are due to arrive, but also for the world to ensure that the island, a major semiconductor maker, gets priority help.